JMSBPP/Hooks-Hub/README.md

   - Protecting Sensitive Functions
   - Configuration and Upgradability

-## Create Custom Orders
+## Sections

-- Create a hook that only accepts pools of USDC/WETH and the only available operation is swapping WETH for USDC when the price is between 3000 - 3500
+### Flash Accounting
+### ERC-6909
+### BeforeSwapDelta
+### AfterSwapReturnDelta
+### PositionManager
+### Pricing
+### SwapCustomOrders

+1. Create a hook that only accepts USDC and ETH and console logs a string describing the operation made by the swapper Then implement unit and fork testing to validate that the operation was indeed what the log says
+> BONUS perform tests using runTimeVerification locker